 Substantial welcome offer

 The Hilton Honors American Express Business Card offers a substantial welcome bonus for new card members: Earn 130,000 Hilton Honors Bonus Points.
 Earn 130,000 Bonus Points after you spend $3,000 in purchases on the Card in the first 3 months of Card Membership.
-Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend $3,000 in eligible purchases on the Card at any of the Hilton family of hotels in the first 3 months of Card Membership.
+Plus, you can earn an additional 50,000 Hilton Honors Bonus Points after you spend a total of $10,000 in purchases on the Card at any of the Hilton family of hotels in the first 12 months of Card Membership.
 Offer ends 8/25/2021.
 Since we value each Hilton Honors point around 0.5 cents each, this welcome offer can be worth $650.